apetkau/core-phylogenomics/README.md

 * __mapping__:  Builds a core SNP phylogeny using reference mapping and variant calling.
 * __orthomcl__:  Builds a core orthologous gene SNP phylogeny by multiply aligning orthologs identified using OrthoMCL and extracting phylogenetically informative sites.
 * __blast__:  Builds a core orthologous gene SNP phylogeny by multiply aligning orthologs identified using a single-directional BLAST and extracting phylogenetically informative sites.

+In addition to the above modes, data analysis can be re-submitted from any stage using the __--resubmit__ parameter.

 ### Mode: Prepare-FASTQ ###